saya1a/Documentation/Docker/README.md

 always:	The container always restarts, even if it was manually stopped.
 unless-stopped:	The container restarts unless it was manually stopped.
 on-failure:	The container restarts only if it exits with a non-zero exit code (crash).
+*******************
+Q. let say you want to start a docker container, it does not start correctly. so how would you troubleshoot it?
+*******************************
+There could be several reasons why a Docker container did not start correctly.
+Common issues include the following:

+The port is not free to bind to the container.

+Environmental variables are not set properly.

+Improper volume mounts and permissions.

+Network connectivity problems between the containers.

+Missing dependencies in the image.

+The container stops due to memory issues, such as resource limits causing an OOM (Out of Memory) kill.

+To resolve these issues, follow these steps:

+Check Container Logs:

+Use the command docker logs <container-name or ID> to view the container logs.
+This helps identify errors related to missing dependencies, incorrect configurations, or crashes.

+Check Container Status:

+Use docker ps -a to check the status of all containers.
+If a container exited immediately, check the exit code using docker inspect <container-name or ID> to understand why it failed.

+Run Container in Interactive Mode:

+Try running the container interactively with docker run -it --rm <image-name> /bin/bash.
+This allows you to debug the container manually and check for issues within the container environment.

+Verify Port Availability:

+Ensure that the required ports are free using the command sudo netstat -tnlup | grep <port number>.
+This helps confirm that no other processes are occupying the ports needed by the container.

+By following these steps, you can diagnose and resolve common issues that prevent Docker containers from starting correctly.
+This approach helps ensure that your containers run smoothly and reliably.

+docker events can be a valuable tool for monitoring real-time events and diagnosing issues with your Docker containers.
+It provides a stream of events related to the Docker daemon, including container start, stop, and restart events, among others.
+By using docker events, you can gain insights into what is happening with your containers, which can help in diagnosing why a container did not start correctly or why it stopped.
+********
+Health check in dockerfile
+*******
+Docker Health Check: You can define a health check in your Dockerfile or Docker Compose file to periodically check if your application inside the container is running correctly.
+If the health check fails, Docker can automatically restart the container.